dirien/kubecon-china-2023-tekton/README.md

 vela-system        velaux-server-655598d6c-mnbll                                     1/1     Running     0             6h41m
 ```

 Congratulations!
-You have successfully deployed the demo environment.
-Please leave the cluster up and running for the
+You have successfully deployed the tutorial environment.
+Please leave the cluster up and running for
-workshop.
+the workshop.